InformaticsMatters/docker-tomcat/README.md

 It's a perfectly fine image, but has two issues:

-Firtly it's fairly big in size - the 8.0-jre8 tag has a size of 558MB, whilst it's based on a debian image that start's life at around 100MB.
+Firstly it's fairly big in size - the 8.0-jre8 tag has a size of 558MB, whilst it's based on a debian image that start's life at around 100MB.
 That's quite a big increase.

 Secondly it runs as the root user which is a security risk.
 Better would be to run as a dedicated non-privileged user, but better still to allow to run as an arbitrarily assigned user ID as is preferred by OpenShift.
 This image supports both approaches.